 When you exceed the speed limit, you decrease your time to react to hazards in the road and increase the amount of time needed to stop your vehicle.

 Speed limits keep us safe, even though it will take you a little longer to reach your destination, it is best to follow them.
 Is saving a few minutes on your drive really worth the risk to you and your family?

-With just these few easy things, you can reduce your risk of injury or death from a car accident.
+With just these few easy things, you can reduce your risk of sustaining car accident injuries.
 Our Atlanta orthopedic doctors want you to stay safe this summer by following these tips on your next trip.